University of FloridaSolutions for Your Life

 Symptoms

 Cercospora leaf spot is a disease often confused with black spot.
 Both diseases cause severe defoliation in heavily infected plants.
 The infection starts from the bottom of the canopy and progresses towards the tips where new growth is present.
-Lesions are primarily found in leaves but also in pedicels, stems, fruits and bracts.
-(See EDIS publication Cercospora Leaf Spot of Rose at http://edis.ifas.ufl.edu/PP268).
+Lesions are primarily found in leaves but also in pedicels, stems, fruits, and bracts.
+(See EDIS publication Black Spot of Rose at https://edis.ifas.ufl.edu/PP268).

-Symptoms of Cercospora leaf spot are circular spots usually 2-4 mm in diameter but single spots can be as large as 10 mm in diameter (Fig. 1a, 1b).
-The size is variable depending on the species or variety on which the lesions occur.
+Symptoms of Cercospora leaf spot are circular spots usually 2–4 mm in diameter, but single spots can be as large as 10 mm in diameter (Figures 1a, 1b).
+The size is variable depending on the species or cultivar on which the lesions occur.
 When symptoms begin to appear, a small purplish area becomes apparent.
-In older lesions a small necrotic area develops and increases in size as the disease progress (Fig. 1b).
-At this point, the center of the spots turns tan to almost gray as the protoplast in the cells become brown and die.
+In older lesions a small necrotic area develops and increases in size as the disease progress (Figure 1b).
+At this point, the center of the spots turns tan to almost gray as the cells become brown and die.

 Control